Heisenberk/Heisenberk.github.io/_posts/2020-05-28-Profile-dump-memory.md

 title: Identify the correct profile with a memory dump (Volatility)
 ---

-This section explains how find the profile of a memory dump with Volatility.
+This section explains how to find the profile of a Windows/Linux memory dump with Volatility.

 In fact, the process is different according to the Operating System (Windows, Linux, MacOSX)